 The dispute became so intense that church leaders decided to gather and hammer out an official position.
-This meeting of church leaders in Jerusalem is generally known as the first church council.
+This meeting of church leaders in Jerusalem is generally known as the Jerusalem Council.

 Even among the leaders there were differences of opinion.
 The dispute dragged on without coming to a resolution.
 Finally, Peter took the floor and rendered his judgment.
 He presented three arguments against requiring the gentiles to be circumcised.

 - He reminded the church that God had sent him to share the gospel with the household of Cornelius the centurion, and when these gentiles responded in faith to Peter's message, the Lord gave them the Holy Spirit, just as He had given Him to believing Jews.
 Much of Peter's argument as it appears here in Luke's summary is implied rather than stated.
 We are expected to understand that the coming of the Holy Spirit to these gentiles was proof that God saved them.
 Yet how were they saved?
 To this question Peter gave a clear answer.
 They were saved by faith.
 How did this answer shed light on the debate over circumcision?
 Here again we are expected to supply a key point in Peter's argument.
-The point was this—that God saved Cornelius and his household even though, when Peter preached to them, he did not demand circumcision, and even though, in all probability, none of the men were later circumcised.
+The point was this—that God saved Cornelius and his household before any of the men could have been circumcised.
+So, it was not a requirement before salvation.
+Nor was it was a requirement afterward, for when Peter preached to these gentiles, the Spirit did not lead him even to mention circumcision, much less insist upon it.
 Peter's reasoning suggested a conclusion having great force.
 If God saved the gentiles at Cornelius's house without circumcision, why should the church impose circumcision on anyone else?

 - Peter reminded his hearers that the law of Moses had always been a great burden on the backs of the Jewish people.
 If they had never been able to bear it, how could they expect gentiles to bear it?
 We can thank the Lord that Peter's counsel prevailed, else the church would never have grown.
 Think what it would be like today if we insisted that converts be circumcised and observe the duties of the Mosaic law, including all the sacrifices and ritual cleansings.
 What a needless obstacle to the grace and mercy of God!

 - Peter stated that Jews no less than gentiles are saved by grace.
 He meant that all men are saved by grace rather than works.
 No doubt he sensed the true motivation of the Pharisees.
-They assumed that their own salvation depended on works, including circumcision.
+They assumed that their own salvation depended not on faith alone, but on faith plus works, including circumcision.
 They reasoned that if they themselves needed to keep the law in order to be saved, so must the gentiles.
-Peter contradicted them, agreeing with Paul's teaching throughout his ministry that salvation is by grace through faith (Eph.
+Peter contradicted them, agreeing with Paul's teaching throughout his ministry that salvation is solely by grace through faith (Eph.
 2:8-9).
 This third argument was the clincher, because it exposed the basic doctrinal error in the teaching of the Pharisees.

 The Report of Paul and Barnabas